shiwano/gerrit-event-emitter/README.md

 ## Documentation

 The `GerritEventEmitter` class inherited from [EventEmitter2](https://github.com/hij1nx/EventEmitter2).
 So you can use EventEmitter2 methods basically.

-And, available event names here:
+### Available event names:

 * `patchsetCreated`
 * `changeAbandoned`